gutierrez14/car-data-analysis/README.md

 3. Run each cell to view the full analysis, charts, and insights

 ##  About Me
-I'm a recent Computer Science graduate lookin to break into data analytics.
-I am wokring gaining experience trough online resouces and projects like this one that allow me to explore how data connects to real-world industries, especially automotive performance and technology.
+I'm a recent Computer Science graduate looking to break into data analytics.
+I am working in gaining experience through online resources and projects like this one that allow me to explore how data connects to real-world industries, especially automotive performance and technology.
 I created this project to show my curiosity, willingness to learn, and commitment to growing in this field.